PaperCrane-Design/kayla-greavu-portfolio/README.md

 ## About Me

-I am pursuing a Bachelor of Arts in Business Analytics with interests in data analysis, predictive modeling, machine learning, and generative artificial intelligence.
+I am pursuing a Masters in Data Analytics with interests in predictive modeling, machine learning, and generative artificial intelligence.

 ## Featured Projects